Latteralus/RC/websitePlan.md

 - All pages will function without JavaScript (progressive enhancement)

 ### Payment Processing
-- Stripe integration for secure payment processing
+- Stripe integration for secure payment processing (to be implemented)
 - Client-side Stripe Elements for payment form UI
 - Server-side payment confirmation and order processing
 - Secure checkout experience compliant with PCI standards